Clearwind 2025

 • Garden / Outdoors

-• The decorative garden contains almost entirely indigenous plants whose seed we have collected ourselves locally
+• The decorative garden contains almost entirely indigenous plants whose seed we have collected ourselves locally, and we harvest and sell the seed for revegetation projects

 • Garden / Outdoors